Weather Clocks & British Bank Holidays

 So, this coming May Bank Holiday, why don't you do a little experiment and compare your own Weather Clock's movements to the air pressure changes in your location?

-You can visit the excellent website, Darksky, to see air pressure changes in your location over the past several days:
+You can visit this website to see air pressure changes in your location over the past 72 hours:

 - Enter your location